 A benchmark for plantar flexion strength was below 50 N/m (not trivial to assess) and dorsiflexion excursion of greater than 9 degrees - a useful predictor.
 From personal experience, I would propose that both these factors in combination may lead to Achilles problems since increased ranges of movement can be tolerated provided sufficient strength is present to resist any inherent movement beyond biomechanical needs.

 A third paper looked at injuries in West Indian cricketers and found, over 18 months that most injuries occurred in West Indian Test and one-day international teams.
 The likelihood increased 2 to 3 times in these situations with the highest chance of all being with batsmen and fast bowlers, especially when on tour away from home.
 Many injuries appeared to occur during fielding incidents involving catching.
-The recommendations were to improve early detection of injuries, focus on improved catching techniques and monitor, in particular the technique of young bowlers.
+The recommendations were to improve the early detection of injuries, focus on improved catching techniques, and monitor, in particular the technique of young bowlers.
 Has it been implemented, and how successful was it?

 A series of physiological papers have been reviewed this month with the first from the world of swimming examining the basis of 'controlled frequency breathing' (CFB) used by swimmers to simulate a high-intensity workload by limiting oxygen availability and stimulating anaerobic metabolism.
 The study examined blood lactate levels and metabolic responses of swimmers practicing CFB.
-The results showed that though blood lactate was not affected, there was a measurable reduction in ventilatory and heart rate (HR) responses to exercise.
+The results showed that though blood lactate was not affected, there were a measurable reduction in ventilatory and heart rate (HR) responses to exercise.
 Swim coaches can use CFB at moderate intensities to simulate high-intensity training but should consider adjusting HR training zones to reflect the reduction in HR associated with reduced ventilation.